braqiiit/QRealBoost/README.md

 ![MNIST](./MNIST_32.png)
 In the second experiment (see [MNIST]), RealBoost appears to overfit the training samples and suffers from the worst generalization error out of all four algorithms.
 AdaBoost has a poor convergence rate and generalization error as well.
 QRealBoost and QAdaBoost perform similarly in training accuracy, with QRealBoost narrowly beating QAdaBoost via faster convergence and a tighter deviation.
 Regarding generalization abilities, QAdaBoost loses out to QRealBoost in overall test accuracy and deviation over experiments, albeit with a much smaller margin.
 These are encouraging observations, especially considering that QRealBoost trains on 8 samples at every iteration, while the classical algorithms have access to all the 32 samples every iteration.

+## Quantum Boosting Package -

+Both QRealBoost and QAdaBoost can be run using the quantumboosting module given in the package, by importing the classes qrealboost and qadaboost from it.
+Rest of the supporting modules given in the package are to be downloaded too.

+### Methods -

+- fit(X, y, num_iterations,  no_of_Q)
+#### Parameters -
+-- X - matrix of shape (n_features, n_samples)
+Due to IBM's simulators' current qubit limitations, the algorithm takes 64 samples at most, and n_samples can be in powers of 2 only.
+The user can either input data with size in powers of 2, or the algorithm takes the top 2^k samples out of the input data, where k = floor(log2(n_samples)).
+-- y - the target class labels.
+-- num_iterations (optional) - the number of iterations
+The default values of num_iterations is 25.
+-- no_of_Q (optional) - the sample complexity
+The default value of no_of_Q is 4.

+- predict(X,y)

 ## References -

 - [1] [Breast Cancer Dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html)